-Hum has the highest altitude (585 m), Sveti Duh (563 m), and Mali Hum (514 m).
+Hum has the highest altitude (587 m), Sveti Duh (563 m), and Mali Hum (514 m).
 (Seemap of Vis) The locals are into agriculture, fishing and tourism.
 The coasts of the island are sloped and separated.
-To the west of the island is the Komiza bay and to the north is the Vis harbor, which are also two most important and largest island settlements and urban centers, connected by a regular bus connection that goes accross the island.
-Along the coast of the island of Vis there are numerous small bays and coves, with modern houses which offer private accommodation in private apartments, two biggest being Milna and Rukavac, situated on the south-eastern shore of the island.
+To the west of the island is the Komiza bay and to the north is the Vis harbour, which are also two most important and largest island settlements and urban centres, connected by a regular bus connection that goes across the island.
+Along the coast of the island of Vis there are numerous small bays and coves, with modern houses which offer private accommodation in apartments and holiday houses, two biggest being Milna and Rukavac, situated on the south-eastern shore of the island.

 The first people settled in Vis in 3000 B.C.
 They were of Mediterranean background.
 In 2000 B.C. they were pushed aside by the Illyrians which formed their own government in the fifth and sixth century B.C.
-The Syracuse tyrant of Dimitrij the Elder in approximately 397 years B.C. established his colony on Vis and its settlers expanded their influence towards the central-Dalmatian islands.
+The Syracuse tyrant of Dimitrij the Elder in approximately 397 years B.C. established his colony on Vis and its settlers expanded their influence towards the central-Dalmatian islands and coast, establishing their sub colonies in Lumbarda on the island of Korcula, Trogir (Tragurion) and Stobrec (Epetion).
 The Illyrian king Agron I and queen Teuta, who where defeated by the Romans in 219 B.C., threatened the authority of Vis (Issa).
 Since then Issa has acknowledged the authority of Rome.
 After the downfall of the Western Roman Empire (year 476), Vis at one time acknowledged the authority of the Goths and then the Byzantines.
 The Croats started settling in Vis in the seventh century.
 Vis was occupied and destroyed by the Venetians and under Venetian authority from 1420.
 With peace in Campoformio in 1797, Venice hands it over to Austria, and after peace in Požun in 1805 it comes under the French who fortify it.
 In March 1811, the English fleet struck a hard defeat to the French-Italian fleet and occupied Vis.